MartinMenev/ShopLizt/README.md

  - <strong>Administration</strong>

-      - Admin user(s) can edit all recipes
+      - Admin user(s) can edit or delete all recipes
       -	Admin user(s) can review all new added comments and should approve or delete any inappropriate comments
-      -	Admin user(s) receive daily emails if there are new added comments, awaitng approval
+      -	Admin user(s) receive daily emails if there are new added comments, awaiting approval
       -	Admin user(s) can access the user list (usernames) and can add an Admin role to more users, if needed.